DavidJentes/websitedesign2023/README.md

 ## Chereb Foundation
 ## International Student Convention 2023

-You can see the website up to the latest commit [here](https://wd.daviddgtnt.xyz)
+You can see the finished website [here](https://wd.daviddgtnt.xyz)

 This is a Website Design that I entered into competition at Cumberland Valley RSC 2023, winning fourth place.
-I'm hoping to place at International Student Convention this year, since I was just under the threshold last year.
+I'm hoping to place at International Student Convention this year, since I was just under the threshold at 7th place last year.
 This website design is based off of 2022 design trends, and is optimized for mobile.

 Main goals of the project: